Borel-type subalgebras of the lattice vertex operator algebra: Borel-type and parabolic-type subVOAs of

-\begin{remark} When $L$ is a rank one lattice $\Z \al$, it was observed by Dong (see Proposition 4.1 in \cite{D}) that $V_{\N \al}$ is a subVOA of $V_{\Z\al}$.
-Proposition \ref{prop2.3} is a generalization of this result, noting that $\N\al$ is an abelian sub-monoid of $\Z\al$. \end{remark}
+where $Y$ is the vertex operator of the lattice VOA $V_L$.
+In other words, modules over the Heisenberg VOA are all simple current.
+When $L=\Z\al$, it was observed by Dong that $V_{\N \al}$ is a subVOA of $V_{\Z\al}$, see \cite[Proposition 4.1]{D}.
+Proposition \ref{prop2.3} is a higher rank generalization of this result, noting that $\N\al$ is a submonoid of $\Z\al$. \end{remark}